gpjen/go_basic/ps/simapro/README.md

 ├── app
-│   ├── controllers    # HTTP handlers for processing requests and returning responses │   ├── dto            # Data Transfer Objects for request and response payloads │   ├── mappers        # Functions to map between models and DTOs │   ├── models         # Data models representing database tables │   ├── repositories   # Data access layer for interacting with the database │   ├── routes         # Route definitions and setup
+│   ├── controllers    # HTTP handlers for processing requests and returning responses │   ├── dto            # Data Transfer Objects for request and response payloads │   ├── models         # Data models representing database tables │   ├── repositories   # Data access layer for interacting with the database │   ├── routes         # Route definitions and setup